amamic1803/DSA/Gaussian elimination/README.md

 ${\displaystyle {\begin{bmatrix}1&3&1&9\\1&1&-1&1\\3&11&5&35\end{bmatrix}}\to {\begin{bmatrix}1&3&1&9\\0&-2&-2&-8\\0&2&2&8\end{bmatrix}}\to {\begin{bmatrix}1&3&1&9\\0&-2&-2&-8\\0&0&0&0\end{bmatrix}}\to {\begin{bmatrix}1&0&-2&-3\\0&1&1&4\\0&0&0&0\end{bmatrix}}}$

-Using row operations to convert a matrix into reduced row echelon form is sometimes called **Gauss–Jordan elimination**.
+Using row operations to convert a matrix into a reduced row echelon form is sometimes called **Gauss–Jordan elimination**.
 In this case, the term Gaussian elimination refers to the process until it has reached its upper triangular, or (unreduced) row echelon form.
 For computational reasons, when solving systems of linear equations,